Cemetery: Early Christianity

-From about the 7th century CE, in Europe a burial was under the control of the Church and could only take place on consecrated church ground.
+From about the 7th century, in Europe a burial was under the control of the Church and could only take place on consecrated church ground.
 Practices varied, but in continental Europe, bodies were usually buried in a mass grave until they had decomposed.
 The bones were then exhumed and stored in ossuaries, either along the arcaded bounding walls of the cemetery or within the church under floor slabs and behind walls.

 In most cultures those who were vastly rich, had important professions, were part of the nobility or were of any other high social status were usually buried in individual crypts inside or beneath the relevant place of worship with an indication of their name, date of death and other biographical data.
 In Europe, this was often accompanied by a depiction of their coat of arms.

 Most others were buried in graveyards again divided by social status.
 Mourners who could afford the work of a stonemason had a headstone engraved with a name, dates of birth and death and sometimes other biographical data, and set up over the place of burial.
 Usually, the more writing and symbols carved on the headstone, the more expensive it was.
 As with most other human property such as houses and means of transport, richer families used to compete for the artistic value of their family headstone in comparison to others around it, sometimes adding a statue (such as a weeping angel) on the top of the grave.

 Those who could not pay for a headstone at all usually had some religious symbol made from wood on the place of burial such as a Christian cross; however, this would quickly deteriorate under the rain or snow.
 Some families hired a blacksmith and had large crosses made from various metals put on the places of burial.